HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ## Project Aim

-The aim of this analysis is to  analyse the sales performance of a retail store and touncover key insights such as top-selling products, regional performance, monthly sales trends and other important findings.
+The aim of this analysis is to  analyse the sales performance of a retail store and to uncover key insights such as top-selling products, regional performance, monthly sales trends and other important findings.

 -----------